ikemonn/rename_icon/README.md

 # RenameIcon

 Rename icons as appropriate names for iOS App.
-If you have hoge.png(57×57), this gem rename it as Icon.png.
+If you have hoge.png(57×57), this gem renames it as Icon.png.

 Target names↓